-Here is the creative tension at the heart of a Lutheran vision of reform: because we have been saved already, our freedom assured through Christ's death and resurrection, we are freed not to do whatever we desire, but to recognize that we don't know it all, that we do not have all the answers, and that we are called to be of service, to follow our calls to be God's co-creators in the world.
+Here is the creative tension at the heart of Luther's vision of reform: because we have been saved already, our freedom assured through Christ's death and resurrection, we are freed not to do whatever we desire, but to be of service, to follow our calls to be God's co-creators in the world.
 And there we are situated, freed and at the same time bound, saved and called to love the neighbor and the world, to be God's people and do God's work.
-This vision of reform is pastoral.
+Luther's vision of reform was pastoral.
 We are called to be loving reformers.

 But this is tough stuff, because the world doesn't much care for change - and we live in the world.
-The priest and the Levite did what the world expects - only the Samaritan stepped across the road to help his neighbor.
+Jesus is driven to the edge of a cliff when he offered a prophetic word calling for those in the synagogue to change their ways.
 Here in your congregation, in our college, in our personal lives, we face so many obstacles to reform, because we know best, we've always done it this way, don't rock the boat, it's just a fad and this too will pass.
 We know all of the excuses.

 As Lutheran Christians, part of the reformation tradition, we have a gift, the gift of the call to loving reform, and we cannot turn back.
 We find in the gospel accounts countless examples of why we are called to be loving reformers.
-My favorite gospel word on loving reform is found in the familiar story about Jesus's first miracle at the wedding at Cana.
+My favorite gospel word on loving reform was related just a couple of weeks ago, when we read the familiar story about Jesus's first miracle at the wedding at Cana.
 And we have this astonishing outcome as Jesus turns water to wine.
 Fine wine is served at the conclusion of the banquet.
 This is counter-cultural - no one saves the best wine for last, the steward says to the bridegroom.
 But there you have it, perhaps the most hopeful and inspiring lesson of the entire gospel: Since you follow Jesus, since you do what he calls and tells you to do, you can believe that the best, the very best, is yet to come.
 This is God's way.

 This, then, is why we follow the call to do God's work in the world, no matter the consequences.
 This is why we are committed to serving our neighbor and fighting for justice.
 This is why we embrace loving reform.
 Because the best is yet to come.
 Or, as the songwriter John Ylvisaker puts it in his iconic anthem, "Borning Cry."
 Because God has in mind one last surprise for the faithful.
-We believe we are called to serve our neighbor and the best is yet to come.
+The best is yet to come.
 Thanks be to God.
 Amen.